arielseidman/K-Means_Clustering/Plants_nb.md

 in Cluster 2 are less concentrated in Nunavut than in other areas.

-The k-means algorithm partially uncovers the geographic relationships between the territories: although the data set lacks information about which territories border each other, this information is revealed by the plant distributions across territories and the clusters identified by k-means.
+The k-means algorithm partially uncovers the geographic relationships between the regions: although the data set lacks information about which regions border each other, this information is revealed by the plant distributions across regions and the clusters identified by k-means.

 The main takeaway is that experimentation is important for finding the most suitable visual representation of a data set to uncover patterns